Calqulate.NET

 5

-Common Mistakes (Avoid These):
+Common Mistakes to Avoid:

-• ❌ Talking during measurement
+• ❌ Talking or moving during your test

-• ❌ Measuring immediately after exercise
+• ❌ Measuring immediately after physical exertion or stress

 Your Heart Health Matters